MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/fopen-s-wfopen-s.md

 `"a+"`
 Opens for reading and appending.
 The appending operation includes the removal of the EOF marker before new data is written to the file and the EOF marker is restored after writing is complete.
 Creates the file if it doesn't exist.

 When a file is opened by using the `"a"` or `"a+"` access type, all write operations occur at the end of the file.
-The file pointer can be repositioned by using `fseek` or `rewind`, but it's always moved back to the end of the file before any write operation is carried out so that existing data cannot be overwritten.
+The file pointer can be repositioned by using [fseek](fseek-fseeki64.md) or `rewind`, but it's always moved back to the end of the file before any write operation is carried out so that existing data cannot be overwritten.

 The `"a"` mode does not remove the EOF marker before appending to the file.
 After appending has occurred, the MS-DOS TYPE command only shows data up to the original EOF marker and not any data that's appended to the file.
 The `"a+"` mode does remove the EOF marker before appending to the file.
 After appending, the MS-DOS TYPE command shows all data in the file.
 The `"a+"` mode is required for appending to a stream file that is terminated by using the CTRL+Z EOF marker.

 When the `"r+"`, `"w+",` or `"a+"` access type is specified, both reading and writing are allowed.
 (The file is said to be open for "update".)
 However, when you switch from reading to writing, the input operation must encounter an EOF marker.
 If there is no EOF, you must use an intervening call to a file-positioning function.
-The file-positioning functions are `fsetpos`, `fseek`, and `rewind`.
+The file-positioning functions are `fsetpos`, [fseek](fseek-fseeki64.md), and `rewind`.
 When you switch from writing to reading, you must use an intervening call to either `fflush` or to a file-positioning function.

 In addition to the above values, the following characters can be included in *mode* to specify the translation mode for newline characters:

 `t`
 Open in text (translated) mode.
 In this mode, CTRL+Z is interpreted as an end-of-file character on input.
 In files opened for reading/writing with `"a+"`, `fopen_s` checks for a CTRL+Z at the end of the file and removes it, if possible.
-This is done because using `fseek` and `ftell` to move within a file that ends with a CTRL+Z, may cause `fseek` to behave improperly near the end of the file.
+This is done because using [fseek](fseek-fseeki64.md) and `ftell` to move within a file that ends with a CTRL+Z, may cause [fseek](fseek-fseeki64.md) to behave improperly near the end of the file.

 Also, in text mode, carriage return-linefeed combinations are translated into single linefeeds on input, and linefeed characters are translated to carriage return-linefeed combinations on output.
 When a Unicode stream-I/O function operates in text mode (the default), the source or destination stream is assumed to be a sequence of multibyte characters.
 Therefore, the Unicode stream-input functions convert multibyte characters to wide characters (as if by a call to the `mbtowc` function).
 For the same reason, the Unicode stream-output functions convert wide characters to multibyte characters (as if by a call to the `wctomb` function).